Transceiver

 Low Power Consumption: < 3.8W

 FIBERROAD ’s FRSX-1L321C Transceiver is a high performance, cost effective module which have a duplex LC optics interface.
-Standard AC coupled CML for high speed signal and LVTTL control and monitor signals.
-The receiver section uses a PIN receiver and the transmitter uses a 1310 nm FP laser, up to 15dB link budge ensure this ...
+Standard AC coupled CML for high speed signal and LVTTL control and monitor signals. ...

 Specifications